-Oxford’s block grant from the Charity Open Access Fund (COAF) for the year Oct 2015-Sep 2016 has now been fully spent.
-This prompts a new procedure for the payment of Article Processing Charges (APCs) for research funded by six of the COAF partners: Arthritis Research UK, Bloodw
+Oxford’s 2018-2019 Block Grant from the Charity Open Access Fund (COAF) has now been fully spent.
+This requires a change of procedure for the payment of Article Processing Charges (APCs) for the non-Wellcome COAF partners.
+Researchers funded by the five COAF partners below should, unt

 About the Oxford Open Access Project